Potty Training Boys in only 3 Days – Tips, Tales and Takes

 • 3 shirt changes

-As Katie said to me on the phone, it sounded like today was a lot more fun and high spirits.
+As Katie said to me on the phone, it sounded like today was a lot more fun and high-spirited.

 So that is progress.
 What I was most happy with was the dry nap.
 Since it was dry, I knew a pee was going to happen at any moment.
 Harry was still groggy when we went to the bathroom and was not interested.

 We cooked up some spaghetti and meat sauce for dinner with a side of peas.
 Fancy eh?
-Meat sauce was a hit.
+The meat sauce was a hit.

 So a much better day than yesterday – 19 changes down to 7.
-Still not a lot of actually potty action but I feel like it is close.
+Still not a lot of actual potty action, but I feel like it is close.

 I am now going to celebrate with a much-needed shower and shave and probably pass out watching a movie.